-Planning for MTG (Meteosat Third Generation) has started in early 2001 and, at mid-2005, initial requirements have been agreed and preliminary industrial studies are under way.
+Planning for MTG (Meteosat Third Generation) has started in early 2001 and, in mid-2003, initial requirements were agreed.
+After preliminary industrial studies and several iterations with the requirements, the Phase-A industrial study will start end-2006.
 The prototype MTG should be ready for launch in 2015.
 The following missions/instruments are being defined.

-- MTG imager(s) One instruments would address the following requirements: - High Resolution Fast Imagery, driven by nowcasting applications, with about 5 VIS/IR channels, resolution 0.5-1.0 km, cycle 2-5 min over a limited area (1/3 of the visible disk); - Full Disk High Spectral Imagery, evolution of MSG/SEVIRI, with about 15 VIS/IR channels, resolution 1.0-3.0 km, cycle 5-10 min; optional features such as a spectrometer in the 4.3-5.5 μm band (to be considered if there isn't an independent sounder) and sets of channels in the 14 μm band and around 0.76 μm (for cloud top height) also are being studied. - MTG sounder An IR spectrometer is foreseen, to provide high vertical resolution.
-Main features: - range 4.0 to \geq 14.3 μm, resolution 0.5 cm-1 (goal at 14 μm) to 1.25 cm-1 (threshold at 5 μm) - geometric resolution: from 3 to 6 km (at 5 μ m) and 6 to 12 km (at 14 μ m) - cycle: 15 to 30 min for full disk, correspondingly less for limited areas. - MTG lightning mapper CCD camera operating at 777.4 nm (O_2), resolution 5-10 km, time resolution ~ 1 ms, probability of lightning detection > 90 %, probability of false detection < 1 s-1. - Follow-on of GERB Not in the baseline, could be considered at a later stage. - Chemistry mission by UV/VIS spectroscopy Requirements and instrument definition being developed.
+- Flexible Combined imager (FCI) A 16-channel VIS/IR radiometer combining different resolutions and two operation modes, to meet regional nowcasting and global requirements: - 0.5 km resolution at 0.645 and 2.26 μ m; 1.0 km at 3.8 and 10.5 μ m and in further 6 short-wave channels; 2.0 km in further 6 IR channels; - fast scanning (at 2.5 min intervals) over the northern quarter of the disk, full disk scanning at 10 min intervals; alternating scanning scenarios possible. - Infra-Red Sounder (IRS) An IR interferometer is foreseen, to provide high vertical resolution profile of temperature and humidity and derive wind profiles in clear air by tracking water vapour features in humidity profiles.
+Main features: - two spectral ranges: 4.6-6.25 μ m and 8.26-14.3, spectral resolution 0.625 cm-1; - geometric resolution 4 km, full disk scanning in 30 min (or limited scanning at corresponding shorter intervals). - Lightning Imager (LI) CCD camera operating at 777.4 nm (O2), full disk continuous coverage, resolution 10 km, time resolution ~ 1 ms, probability of lightning detection > 90 %, probability of false detection < 1 s-1. - Follow-on of GERB Not in the baseline, could be considered at a later stage. - Chemistry mission by UV/VIS spectroscopy Requirements and instrument definition being developed.
 It could be considered as a cooperative programme with the European Union and ESA. - Precipitation mission by MW/Sub-mm imagery/sounding Being considered as a side activity.

-Instrument sheets of the MTG imager(s), sounder and lightning mapper are provided in Annex A3.1.
+Instrument sheets of FCI, IRS and LI, although still in the definition phase, are provided in Annex A3.1.